easy sourdough starter from scratch

 But to make one yourself, you really just need a little patience, flour, and water.

-I started mine over 5 years ago now, and I’m so excited to show you how simple the process can be!
+I started mine several ago now, and I’m so excited to show you how simple the process can be!

 Two Sourdough Starter Myths Debunked